Teradata/developer-resources/docs/install-ai-unlimited/index.md

 Learn how to deploy and use the [AI Unlimited](https://www.teradata.com/platform/ai-unlimited) AI/ML engine in the cloud.

-With AI Unlimited, data scientists and data engineers can explore and analyze large datasets in a [Jupyter](https://jupyter.org/) notebook using ***(x-many?)*** [ClearScape Analytics™](https://docs.teradata.com/access/sources/dita/topic?dita:topicPath=gma1702668333653.dita) functions&mdash;on a self-service, on-demand basis.
+With AI Unlimited, data scientists and data engineers can explore and analyze large datasets in a [Jupyter](https://jupyter.org/) notebook using [ClearScape Analytics™](https://docs.teradata.com/access/sources/dita/topic?dita:topicPath=gma1702668333653.dita) functions&mdash;on a self-service, on-demand basis.

 ***(need to discuss doc link w/team - branding?)***